Million-art/Million-art/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at blih marketing
+- 🔭 I’m currently working at go Digital technology
 - 🌱 I’m currently learning Next js
 - 👯 I’m looking to collaborate on web and bot development